Christian William of Brandenburg

-Christian Wilhelm of Brandenburg (28 August 1587 in Wolmirstedt – 1 January 1665 in Zinna Abbey) was a titular Margrave of Brandenburg, and from 1598 to 1631 Archbishop of Magdeburg.
+Christian Wilhelm of Brandenburg (28 August 1587 – 1 January 1665) was a titular Margrave of Brandenburg, and from 1598 to 1631 Archbishop of Magdeburg.

 Life

 Christian Wilhelm was a son of Elector Joachim Frederick of Brandenburg (1546-1608) from his first marriage with Catherine (1549-1602), a daughter of Margrave John of Brandenburg-Küstrin (1513-1571).
 He was elected as Archbishop of Magdeburg in 1598.
 However, the city of Magdeburg did not recognize him as Prince-Bishop, because his election had not been confirmed by the emperor.
-When he married in 1614, he assumed the title of Lutheran administrator on.
+When he married in 1614, he assumed the title of Lutheran administrator only.
 That same year, he also became coadjutor of Halberstadt.
 In 1624, he became administrator of Halberstadt.
 During the Thirty Years' War, he entered into an alliance with Denmark.
 In 1626, he led an army from Lower Saxony into the Battle of Dessau Bridge.
 After Wallenstein won this battle, he fled abroad.
 In 1629, he fled to the court of King Gustavus Adolphus of Sweden.

 In 1630, he returned to Germany.
 The cathedral chapter of Magdeburg formally deposed him in 1631.
 Sweden promised to assist him when he attempted to reconquer his Archbishopric.
 Nevertheless, the reconquest failed and he was badly injured during the siege of Magdeburg in 1631.
 He was taken up in the army camp Pappenheim, where his wounds were tended and Jesuits persuaded him to convert to Catholicism.
 A pamphlet with the title Speculum veritatis was published in his name, and he was released.
 Under the Peace of Prague of 1635, he received an annual sum of 12000 taler from the revenues of the archbishopric of Magdeburg, plus the districts Loburg and Zinna.
 In 1651, he purchased the Nový Hrad estate in Bohemia.
 He died at Zinna Abbey in 1665.